nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 4. **Open a Terminal**
     - **For Windows**:
-        - Open the Start menu, type “Windows PowerShell,” and click on it to open.
+        - Open the Start menu, type “Windows PowerShell”, and click on it to open.

     - **For Mac**:
         - Press `Command + Space` to open the search bar.